RISE-Maritime/keelson/messages/README.md

 keelson defines a well-structured message encoding on top of zenoh consisting of:

-* an generic `envelope`
+* a generic `envelope`
 * well-known `payload`s
 * a list of `tag`s

-See the document on key-space design for further details: [key-space-design.md](../key-space-design.md)
+See the document on key-space design for further details: [keelson-key-space-design.md](../keelson-key-space-design.md)